 Can we skip security review?

 No. Enterprise buyers have internal policies requiring vendor security assessments.
-Even if your champion wants to skip it, Procurement, Legal, or Risk Committee will block the deal until security review is complete.
+Even if your champion wants to skip it, the Procurement, Legal, or Risk Committee will block the deal until the security review is complete.

 Does SOC 2 eliminate security questionnaires?